Gregory Crawford Jr. - The Vicksburg Post

 Gregory Crawford Jr.

-ANGUILLA — Graveside services for Gregory Crawford Jr., 21, will be Saturday, Nov.
-14, 2020, at 1:30 p.m. at Green Chapel Cemetery in Rolling Fork.
+ANGUILLA — Funeral service for Gregory Crawford Jr., 21, will be Saturday, Nov.
+14, 2020, at 1:30 p.m. at Mt.
+Zion M.B.
+Church in Cary.
 Pastor Travis Gully will be officiating.
+Burial will be at Green Chapel Cemetery in Rolling Fork.
 Services are under the direction of Walker Funeral Home, Rolling Fork.

 Visitation will be Friday, Nov.
-13, 2020, from 5 to 6 p.m. in Adele Walker Memorial Chapel at the funeral home.
+13, from 5 to 6 p.m. in Adele Walker Memorial Chapel at the funeral home.

 Mr. Crawford died on Thursday, Nov.
 5, 2020, at the University of Mississippi Medical Center in Jackson.

 You Might Like